Perform dimensionality reduction using Independent Component Analysis

 as input).
 Additionally contains the results of factor analysis, stored in

-slots may also be filled depending on the arguments given
+stability slots may also be filled depending on the arguments given

-to estimateFactors
+to estimateFactors.

 Examples